 A small JAR installed on each VM that processes the XML file dropped by the SSH transfer, compiles or executes the Java source, and writes results back to a known location for SSH retrieval.

 This indirection matters: the REST API never runs javac or java directly.
 It copies a file and invokes a JAR.
 The JAR handles all compilation logic, error formatting, and output capture.
-This separation means the REST API doesn't need to know anything about Java compilation — it just moves files and runs a command.
+This separation means Layer 3 has no language-specific knowledge.

 Layer 4: The Moodle Plugin